-Estimating formants objectively in high-pitched sounds is notoriously difficult [e.g. 13, 12].
+Estimating formants objectively in high-pitched sounds is notoriously difficult (e.g. Wempe, 2001; Vallabha & Tuller, 2002).
 The vocal tract functions as a filter for the source sound.
-High pitch causes undersampling of the spectral envelope and source and filter functions, strictly spoken, cannot be separated.
+High pitch causes undersampling of the spectral envelope, whereas source and filter functions, strictly spoken, cannot be separated.
 Many procedures have been developed, of which the LPC inverse filtering method is accepted as a reasonable compromise.
 Researchers usually select the vowels or syllable-like sounds perceptively and label them phonologically, which permits them to decide about the order of LPC analysis and the most probable formant positions.
-This procedure however biases the formant detection subjectively, and wrongly chosen parameters could easily produce very misleading results [13, 12].
+This procedure however biases the formant detection subjectively, and wrongly chosen parameters could easily produce very misleading results (e.g. Wempe, 2001; Vallabha & Tuller, 2002).

-In order to be able to compare vocalizations of 5-month-old infants (born deaf as well as normally hearing) all the way up to the age of two, Wempe [13] has developed a pitch-related band filter analysis via scripts in the PRAAT-program [e.g. 14].
+In order to be able to compare vocalizations of 5-month-old infants (born deaf as well as normally hearing) all the way up to the age of two, Wempe (2001) has developed a pitch-related band filter analysis via scripts in the PRAAT-program (e.g. Wempe & Boersma, 2003).

-First, we analyzed the distribution of the pitch ( $F_0$ ) in all voiced utterances.
+First, we analyzed the distribution of the pitch (F_0) in all voiced utterances.
 The inter-child variability in the utterances over the recordings was considerable.
 In all children the range is very large (about 100-800 Hz).
-Per child and per recording the mean $F_0$ varied as well, but remained mainly below 400 Hz.
-In this manner we decided about the bandwidth of the filter (see below).
-In Figure 1 the overall mean and s.d. are given for the mean $F_0$ per recording of the 5 HI and the 5 NH children.
+Per child and per recording the mean F_0 varied as well, but remained mainly below 400 Hz.
+Based on this information we decided about the bandwidth of the filter (see below).
+In Figure 1 the overall mean and s.d. are given for the mean F_0 per recording of the 5 HI and the 5 NH children.

 Secondly, a script is written ultimately aiming at an estimation of a spectral representation of an utterance.
-The first module in that script divides each vocalization in 10 parts of equal duration, which permits distribution of measurement positions over the entire utterance, thus covering a possible articulatory change within that vocalization.
+The first module in that script divides each vocalization in 10 parts of equal duration, which permits a distribution of measurement positions over the entire utterance, thus covering a possible articulatory change within that vocalization.
 Bandpass Filter Analysis, described below, is done in all 10 parts of each sound, theoretically resulting in maximally 500 measurements per month if all parts are voiced and meet the other criteria as well.
-The second module is concerned with sound quality: clipping and low-intensity, possibly representing consonantal parts of the vocalizations, are avoided (max.<-1dB and min.>-10 dB relative to the absolute peak level within the utterance).
+The second module is concerned with sound quality: clipped and low-intensity parts, possibly representing consonantal parts of the vocalizations, are avoided (max. <-1dB and min. >-10 dB relative to the absolute peak level within the utterance).

-Figure 1: Distribution of $F_0$ in utterances per recording, drawn lines are used for the NH children, dotted for the HI.
-The left Y-axis gives frequencies for mean pitch, the right Y-axis for the s.d. values, given in red (lower graphs).
+Figure 1: Distribution of F_0 (upper set) and s.d. (lower set) in utterances per recording, continuous lines are used for the NH children, dotted for the HI.
+The left Y-axis gives frequencies for mean pitch, the right Y-axis for the s.d. values.